The latest official number of confirmed Isle of Wight Covid-19 cases | Isle of Wight News from OnTheWight

 15 people have recovered

-As of 16th April, 15 people admitted to St Mary’s Hospital to have tested positive for COVID-19 have recovered and been discharged.
+As of 16th April (the last date figures were provided by the IW NHS), 15 people admitted to St Mary’s Hospital to have tested positive for COVID-19 have recovered and been discharged.

 A breakdown of national figures can be found on the Covid-19 Dashboard.